Resources and support

 Resources to help students

-START have several programs and resources to assist with student retention and transition.
-Students needing assistance can be referred to a Student Wellbeing Advisor at START for individual help.
+The Student Wellbeing Advisory Service have several programs and resources to assist with student retention and transition.
+Students needing assistance can be referred to a Student Wellbeing Advisor for individual help.

 Some staff may be approached by students for help and direction about issues outside their expertise.
 The Student Referral Chart can help you direct students to the right resource if they come to you for advice or assistance.